 Photosensitive epilepsy is when seizures are triggered by flashing lights or contrasting light and dark patterns.
 Photosensitive epilepsy is not common but it may be diagnosed when you have an EEG test.
 Flashing or patterned effects can make people with or without epilepsy feel disorientated, uncomfortable or unwell.
 This does not necessarily mean they have photosensitive epilepsy.

 How common is photosensitive epilepsy?

 Around 1 in 100 people has epilepsy and of these people, around 3% have photosensitive epilepsy.
 This is when seizures are triggered by certain rates of flashing lights or contrasting light and dark patterns.
 Photosensitive epilepsy is more common in children and young people (up to 5%) and is less commonly diagnosed after the age of 20.

-Many people know they are photosensitive if they have a seizure when exposed to flashing lights or patterns as a photosensitive trigger will usually cause a seizure straightaway.
-An electroencephalogram EEG carried out to help with diagnosis, may include testing for photosensitive epilepsy.
+This is when you have a seizure straightaway, caused by being exposed to flashing lights or patterns.
+An electroencephalogram EEG can help with diagnosis, and may include testing for photosensitive epilepsy.
 This involves looking at a light which will flash at different speeds.
-If this causes any changes in brain activity, the technician can stop the test before a seizure develops.
+If this causes any changes in brain activity, the technician can stop the flashing light before a seizure develops.

 What rate of flashing light can trigger seizures?